 All Aboard: Where to Ride a Holiday Train

+We also find it fun to travel by train during the holiday season.
+The kids can wander around the train cars and the parents don’t have to worry about driving in sketchy road conditions.
+Win-win!
+You can read all about how our family travels by train to Chicago HERE.
 A holiday train ride is a great tradition for families with young kids, since most kids adore trains.
 And for those of us in Terre Haute, an amazing train ride could almost make up for all of the times we’re railroaded around town.
 Oh, who am I kidding?
 Nothing could make up for that!
 At the very least, a holiday train ride reminds parents that trains aren’t completely bad.

 In 2019, The Chicago Transit Authority’s holiday train will soon roll into service.
 The six-car train decorated with holiday scenes, lights and LED displays will begin service Friday, Nov.
 29 on all CTA lines.
 Santa and his reindeer will ride along and greet children and their families.